Everything we do is based on Earth.

 Our second commitment should be to legislate that restaurants and stores above a designated customer population threshold cannot source their materials nor products unless the packaging and product itself is completely non-toxic and biodegradable, and corporations will be permitted to build a case for the size of the subsidy they will require to make the transition.

-We must do this before the world is trapped in China’s horrific environmental abuses.
+We must do this before the world is trapped in the same patterns that trapped China and other countries in cycles of horrific environmental abuses.

 Permaculture must be protected.

 The world is vegetarian.
 Everyone eats plants or beings that eat plants.
-We need to reassess the concept of monocropping, GMO foods and the overuse of pesticides.
+We need to reassess the concepts of monocropping and the overuse of pesticides or plants with artificially added toxins using GMO.
 Traditional methods before industrialized agriculture and permaculture are already the solution.
 But we need to make an extra commitment to protecting those farmers who use those methods and are pressured by Blackwater/Xe/Monsanto/Beyers and other monolithic corporations.
 Pharmaceutical Medicine is an urgent need of the world, but it has also been corrupted by those who have lost sight of the concept that it exists first and foremost to create health, not to invent brand loyalty.

 The plants we grow might be one area where we cannot permit the profit motive to be the driving factor of its creation.